amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

 ## 🩺 Problem Statement

 Cardiac arrhythmia, a condition that disrupts the heart’s normal rhythm and alters the ECG signal, poses a serious health risk.
-Detecting arrhythmias requires accurate analysis of heartbeat patterns, yet most existing methods rely on **supervised learning**, which requires large, labeled datasets.
+Detecting arrhythmias requires accurate analysis of heartbeat patterns, yet most existing methods rely on supervised learning, which requires large, labeled datasets.
 This approach faces three main challenges:

 1. **Lead Variability** – A standard 12-lead ECG records twelve distinct waveforms at each time point.
 Models trained for one lead do not directly generalize to another.
-Many publicly available datasets, such as **MIT-BIH Arrhythmia Database**, contain only two leads per recording—Lead II (MLII) and another lead (either V1, V2, V4, or V5)—making it difficult to develop lead-independent models.
+Many publicly available datasets, such as MIT-BIH Arrhythmia Database, contain only two leads per recording—Lead II (MLII) and another lead (either V1, V2, V4, or V5)—making it difficult to develop lead-independent models.
 Even small electrode placement changes during testing can alter signal morphology enough to cause supervised model failure.

 2. **Patient Variability** – ECG signals with the same arrhythmia label can differ substantially between individuals.
 This inter-patient variability reduces robustness to unseen patients.